7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 Beach opening period: Late June to early September 2024

-Location: Shiraishi Island, Kasaoka City, Okayama Prefecture
+Location: Shiraishi Island , Kasaoka City, Okayama Prefecture

 access:

-Train/Ship: 7 minute walk from JR Kasaoka Station to Kasaoka (Sumiyoshi) Port, 20 minute high-speed boat ride (35 minute regular boat ride) from Kasaoka Port, 7 minute walk from Shiraishi Island.
-Or 20 minute walk from JR Kasaoka Station to Fushikoshi Port, 45 minute ferry ride, 7 minute walk from Shiraishi Island.
+Train/Ship: Approximately a 7-minute walk from JR Kasaoka Station to Kasaoka(Sumiyoshi) Port, approximately 20 minutes by high-speed boat (approximately 35 minutes by regular boat) from Kasaoka Port, approximately 7 minutes walk from Shiraishi Island.
+Or, approximately a 20-minute walk from JR Kasaoka Station to Fushigoe Port, approximately 45 minutes by ferry, approximately 7 minutes walk from Shiraishi Island.

-Car/Ship: 10 minutes from Kasaoka IC on the Sanyo Expressway to Kasaoka (Sumiyoshi) Port, 20 minutes by high-speed boat from Kasaoka Port (approx. 35 minutes by regular boat), 7 minutes on foot from Shiraishi Island
+By car or boat: Approximately 10 minutes from Kasaoka to Kasaoka(Sumiyoshi) Port, then approximately 20 minutes by high-speed boat from Kasaoka Port (approximately 35 minutes by regular boat), then approximately 7 minutes on foot from Shiraishi Island

-7. Shimoura Beach (Kasaoka City)
+7. Shimoura Beach (Kasaoka City )

 Beach opening period: July 7th, 2024 (Sun) - early September

-Address: 4975 Kitagishima, Kasaoka City, Okayama Prefecture
+Address: 4975 Okayama Prefecture, Kasaoka City, Kitagi Island

 access:

-Train and boat: From JR Kasaoka Station, walk for 10 minutes to Kasaoka (Sumiyoshi) Port, then take a 36-minute high-speed boat (55 minutes by regular boat), then disembark at Oura Port and walk for 10 minutes.
+Train/Ship: From JR Kasaoka Station, it's about a 10-minute walk to Kasaoka(Sumiyoshi) Port, then a 36-minute high-speed ferry ride (55 minutes by regular ferry), then a 10-minute walk from Oura Port.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.